Code-Institute-Submissions/Miszamm-mx-bike-store_OctResub/README.md

 Python - All Python code was checked with  the [PEP8](http://pep8online.com) online validator. and is PEP8 compiant except few line length flags.

+HTML - all pages were run though [W3C HTML Validator](https://validator.w3.org).
+Two errors were detected unourtunatelly, they are not corrected yet.

+CSS validation with the [W3C Jigsaw Validator](https://jigsaw.w3.org/) returned some expected errors from vendor extensions.
+Code written by me tested by direct input didn' show any errors.
+Which means the code is compliant with W3C standards.

+Extensive testing through out all pages was carryd out and there is still good few small and bigger issues to solve, The general functionality ofthe page is working, morre security implementations needs to be added.

 ## Deployment